-Identified Community Health Need - Access to Care and Health Insurance Objectives/ Anticipated Impact Strategy/Action Items Target Completion Date Responsible Party/ies Identified Themes in 2019 CHNA Evaluation Methods, Measurable Targets, and Other Comments Enrollment of qualified patients in CalFresh Clinical- Community Linkages successes, benefits, and value to SHC patients as a result of improved community engagement.
-SGH's Patient Access Services team worked closely with the hospital's Care Transitions Intervention program to evaluate patients for CalFresh - California's Supplemental Nutrition Assistance Program - prior to hospital discharge, which dramatically increased the likelihood that patients will complete CalFresh applications and receive benefits.
-In February 2017, Sharp's Patient Access Services team expanded CalFresh consults to the remainder of Sharp's acute care hospitals.
-From FY 2016 through June 2019, more than 650 Sharp patients have been granted CalFresh benefits. b.
-Continued partnership and collaboration with Father Joe's Villages in support of Project SOAR: A program through the County of San Diego's Aging and Independence Services (AIS) Provides care management services to frail and disabled adults - aged 60 years or older Adults are at risk for nursing home placement Ongoing with Annual Evaluation Sharp Clinical Social Workers Sharp VP Integrated Care Management Access to Care Collaboration Care Management Food Security Eligibility for Project SOAR's programming is incorporated into Sharp HealthCare's current eligibility review process for all patients.
-Patient files are assessed for possible eligibility Referrals are conducted for qualified patients Currently there are no mechanisms in place to track cost or volume for this program The nature of the program is cooperative collaboration, referral, and/or sharing of information as appropriate There are no direct costs for Sharp HealthCare.
-Thus, it is difficult to measure any savings that Sharp might experience
+Identified Community Health Need - Aging Concerns Objectives/Anticipated Impact Strategy/Action Items Target Completion Date Responsible Party/ies Identified Themes in 2019 CHNA Evaluation Methods, Measurable Targets, and Other Comments Seek to provide health care funding options, education, and/or support to the high- risk, uninsured/ underinsured patients admitted to hospitals of the Sharp HealthCare (Sharp) system. a.
+Continued partnership and collaboration with Father Joe's Villages in support of Project SOAR: A program through the County of San Diego's Aging and Independence Services (AIS) Provides care management services to frail and disabled adults - aged 60 years or older Adults are at risk for nursing home placement Adults who do not have access or qualify for supportive services through other programs and/or in-home-care service programs Ongoing with Annual Evaluation Sharp Clinical Social Workers Sharp VP Integrated Care Management Access to Care Collaboration Care Management Food Security Eligibility for Project SOAR's programming is incorporated into Sharp HealthCare's current eligibility review process for all patients Patient files are assessed for possible eligibility Referrals are conducted for qualified patients Currently there are no mechanisms in place to track cost or volume for this program The nature of the program is cooperative collaboration, referral, and/or sharing of information as appropriate There are no direct costs for Sharp HealthCare.
+Thus, it is difficult to measure any savings that Sharp might experience Increase access for seniors and other high-risk populations to flu vaccines. a.
+Continue to provide seasonal flu vaccinations at community sites for seniors with limited mobility and access to transportation, as well as Ongoing Program Coordinator, Sharp Memorial Hospital (SMH) Senior Resource Center Aging Concerns Access to Care Collaboration Provide at least 700 flu vaccinations to at least five community sites.
+In fiscal year (FY) 2018, the SMH Senior Resource Center and the Sharp Senior Health Centers served nearly 250 seniors and other vulnerable community members with chronic illness.
+Flu clinics were held at the Senior Health Fair at Point Loma Community Presbyterian Church, Orchard Apartments low-income